 - The monthly ‘Buddy up’ scheme where you get to chat with another member of the group.
 Having another freelancer to talk to and hold you accountable is invaluable and also makes the group feel more like a family.

-- The Business Book Club where we read and discuss a new book each quarter.
+- The Book Club where we read and discuss a new book each quarter.

-- Work enquiries – any job opportunities I receive are posted to this group and members regularly outsource work to each other or take on other members as associates.
+- Work enquiries – any job opportunities I receive are posted to this group and members regularly outsource work to each other and take on other members as associates.

 - A monthly live group Q&A session where we all virtually get together for wine and a chat.
 I tell you what I’ve been up to, update you on any new things, answer questions and then impart some useful business advice to keep you on track.

 The Rock Stars is a place where all the members are committed to the success of their business.
 You will receive solid advice, as well as referral and collaboration opportunities.
 This group is also where I hang out and focus the majority of my time and attention.

 I’m not British, how do I find out how much I will pay in my own currency?

 The course is priced in pounds sterling but you can find out how much you’ll pay by checking the exchange rate on the website xe.com.
 When you click to buy the course you’ll also see the amount you’ll pay in your own currency before you go through with the transaction.

 As mentioned, there are people from all around the world on the course.